google/streetview-publish-client-libraries/client_libraries/python_library/python-streetview-publish/PUBLISHING.rst

 TO PUBLISH
 ----------

+- Bump the version within "setuptools.setup()" in setup.py.
+- Bump the version in 'proto-google-maps-streetview_publish-v1[grpc]>=...'
+  if applicable.
+That is also in setup.py.
 - Make sure you have `an account`_ on pypi_.
 - Publish your package using tox.
 - *tox must be used here or the uploaded package will be invalid!!*